T0mmy312/RecursiveRendererCpp/README.md

 # RecursiveRendererCpp
-A 3d renderer based on a recursive approch
+A 3d renderer based on a recursive approach